 Try to schedule a flight so that the local time of your destination is close to the time you usually wake up.
 Many flights that cross multiple time zones are intentionally scheduled so that they land in the morning.
 This may mean you have to leave home at an odd time of day.
 Remember though, if you want to reduce the effects of jet lag, your time of arrival is important.

-Avoid short layovers in extra time zones if you can.
+5. Avoid long layovers in extra time zones if you can.

-This can further throw off your internal clock, since you don’t have enough time to fully adjust.
-A non-stop flight or ones with just enough time to change planes are best.
+This can further throw off your internal clock since you don’t have enough time to fully adjust.
+A nonstop flight or layovers with just enough time to change planes are best.

-Say no to inflight coffee, caffeinated soda and alcohol.
+6. Say no to in-flight coffee, caffeinated soda and alcohol.

 Also steer clear of them at the airport bar and when you first reach your destination.
 Instead, drink plenty of water or other drinks that aren’t going to dehydrate you.
 Dehydration can worsen the effects of jet lag.